 And yeah… I did put them in a little pot gummy bear smoke sesh, because I'm an adult.

-You can also substitute the puree and water combo for juice if you want to get your sugar high on… but we’ll get to all of that in a minute.
+You can also substitute the puree and water combo for juice if you want to have a more classic gummy texture or get your sugar high on… but we'll get to all of that in a minute.

 Micro-dosing + Edibles